tpbnick/docs/docs/py-functions.md

 ```
 In this example, the name is built from three possible parts.
 Because there's always a first and last name, these parameters are listed first in the function's definition.
 The middle name is optional, so it's listed last in the definition, and its default value is an empty string (line 1).

 In the body of the function, we check to see if a middle name has been provided.
-Python interprets non-empty strings as `True`, so `if middle_name` evaluates to `True` if a middle name argument is in the function call (line 3).
+Python interprets non-empty strings as `True`, so `#!py if middle_name` evaluates to `True` if a middle name argument is in the function call (line 3).
 If a middle name is provided, the first, middle, and last names are combined to form a full name.
 This name is then changed to title case and returned to the function call line where it's assigned to the variable `musician` and printed.
 If no middle name is provided, the empty string fails the `if` test and the `else` block runs (line 5).
 The full name is made with just a dirst and last name, and the formatted name is returned to the calling line where it's assigned to `musician` and printed.

 Calling this function with a first and last name is straightforward.
 If we're using a middle name, however, we have to make sure the middle name is the last argument passed so Python will match up the positional arguments correctly (line 12).